MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid.md

 ## Create an Event Grid data connection in Azure Data Explorer

-Now connect to the storage account to Azure Data Explorer, so that data flowing into the storage is streamed to the test table.
+Now connect the storage account to Azure Data Explorer, so that data flowing into the storage is streamed to the test table.

 1. Under the cluster you created, select **Databases** > **TestDatabase**.